Mufwaya2025/Vibely-01/README.md

 ## Production Deployment

-To deploy Vibely to a production server (e.g., your henzter server at 46.62.231.109):
+To deploy Vibely to a production server with the domain vibelyapp.live:

 1. Set up your production environment variables in `.env.production`
 2. Build the application: `npm run build`